TrueBlocks/trueblocks-core/docs/content/chifra/configs.md

 ## Multichain

-If you're running against mutliple chains, you may place any of these files in the root of the chain's configuration folder, and the values found there will replace any values found at the top level.
+If you're running against multiple chains, you may place any of these files in the root of the chain's configuration folder, and the values found there will replace any values found at the top level.
 In this way, you may configure all chains for certain values, but customize your configuration per chain.